 CDPAP (or the Consumer Directed Personal Assistance Program) is a special state program run out of New York that allows you to bring personal assistants in to take care of elderly people from their homes.
 The program is covered in full under Medicaid, so you won’t have to cough up extra cash for it.

-To clear up any confusion, sometimes the services that CDPAP provides are referred to as CDPAS (or Consumer Directed Personal Assistance Services).
+To clear up any confusion, sometimes CDPAP services are referred to as CDPAS (or Consumer Directed Personal Assistance Services).
 However, the two terms are near interchangeable and you won’t have to worry too much about distinguishing them from each other.

 As a result, one of the eligibility requirements for CDPAP is having Medicaid, though some companies provide alternate plans if you don’t have it.
 Another eligibility requirement is that home care is required for a person to survive (so you can’t use it as a butler service).